fbq('track', 'ViewContent');

 A day later, we recorded our observations.

-We have a couple of days before the final observation at the end of a week.
+We have a couple of days before the final observation at the end of the week.
 It should be interesting to see their final conclusions!

 With these Science and Social Studies activities, I can find the time to do some fun stuff, without wasting much class time or prep time.